Close Menu

 Wildlife and Outdoor Risks

 Alaska is home to an abundance of wildlife, including bears, moose, caribou, and wolves.
 While encounters with wildlife are rare, they can be deadly.
-Visitors should take necessary precautions to avoid wildlife encounters: (See Also: Is Georgia Safe To Visit Right Now? – Traveler’s Guide)
+Visitors should take necessary precautions to avoid wildlife encounters: (See Also: Is Mindanao Safe to Visit?
+A Traveler’s Guide)

 Bear Safety: Alaska is home to brown bears, black bears, and polar bears.
 When hiking or camping, make noise to avoid surprising bears, and store food and trash properly.